 The draft NTSB report addresses a number of issues around pipeline leak detection, control room management, emergency response preparedness and pipeline integrity management practices.
 A final report is expected soon.
 API and its members will work with its regulators and the NTSB to appropriately address the findings and recommendations of the final report when it is released.

 “The industry continues to strive for zero incidents,” said Lidiak.
 “Our goal is to continually improve our practices and procedures to have the highest safety record in the world.”

-API is a national trade association that represents all segments of America’s technology-driven oil and natural gas industry.
-Its more than 500 members – including large integrated companies, exploration and production, refining, marketing, pipeline, and marine businesses, and service and supply firms – provide most of the nation’s energy.
-The industry also supports 9.2 million U.S. jobs and 7.7 percent of the U.S. economy, delivers $86 million a day in revenue to our government, and, since 2000, has invested over $2 trillion in U.S. capital projects to advance all forms of energy, including alternatives.
+API represents more than 500 oil and natural gas companies, leaders of a technology-driven industry that supplies most of America's energy, supports 9.2 million U.S. jobs and 7.7 percent of the U.S. economy, delivers more than $86 million a day in revenue to our government, and, since 2000, has invested more than $2 trillion in U.S. capital projects to advance all forms of energy, including alternatives.